qcuaeh/molalignlib/README.md

 Building
 --------

-To build the program you will need a machine with Bash, a Fortran 2008 compiler, LAPACK, and optionally, with Python 3.
+To build the program you will need a machine with Bash, GNU or Intel Fortran compiler, LAPACK, and optionally, with Python 3 and F2PY.

-Clone the repository and enter the main directory, then create a symbolic link named *build.env* pointing to either *gnu.env* or *intel.env*, depending on your platform, and run `./build.sh` to build the executable.
+Clone the repository and enter in the directory, then create a symbolic link named *build.env* pointing to either *gnu.env* or *intel.env*, depending on your platform, and run `./build.sh` to  build the executable.
 You may use the following options to customize the building:

 -d : Compile the debug version of the executable.
 -q : Quick compile (compile only modified source files).
--l[s|d] : Build a static/dynamic library instead of the executable.
 -r[4|8] : Use 4-byte or 8-byte (default) floating point numbers.
+-l[s|d|py] : Build a static/dynamic/python library instead of an executable.

-After runnig the script the executable and/or libraries will be created in the *bin* directory.
+After runnig the script the executable and/or libraries will be created in the same directory.

 Usage
 -----